|2015 League Information

 50 / 50 tickets to help support our league.

 up for any upcoming events, and pay applicable fees as required.

 requires all league members to have a USGA handicap.
 A handicap is

 necessary in order to create league divisions and calculate Stableford

 points and to make the game of golf more enjoyable by enabling golfers

 of differing abilities to compete on an equitable basis.

 members who do not yet have a handicap when joining the league will

 receive one in one of the following ways:

-This will be done after she has submitted the equivalent of four 9 hole
+done after she has submitted the equivalent of two 9 hole rounds.